Irisaĝrig: History

+a large number of governors from other cities, including A-kal-la of Adab, Ḫa-ba-lu₅-gé, governor of Adab, Da-da-ga of Giša/Umma, I-tu-ri-a, governor of Ešnunna, and Da-da-ga of Giša/Umma are known to have visited Irisaĝrig.

 An example of daily life would be the woman Ninsaga, daughter of governor under Ur rulers from Amar-Sin (year 7) through Shu-Sin up to Ibbi-Sîn (year 9) Ur-mes, who managed her large estate in the city.
+The wife of Ur-mes was Baqar-tum, daughter of Šulgi, sister of Šu-Suen.
 The estate included hundreds of male and female slaves.
 Two other governors are known to have followed Ur-mes, Ilalum and Dadani.
 In a text found at nearby Kesh another governor, la-ra-ra dumu is-[gar], is mentioned.

 Another example would be the merchant Turam-ili, known from an archive of tablets from the private market which have now been assigned to Irisaĝrig.
 And a scribe, Ilum-asu, who along with his father Bibi and brothers Mašum and Ašgi-ibra handled the administration of rations for a number of workers in Irisaĝrig.

 With the Ur empire in decline the city of Malgium conquered Irisaĝrig roughly after year 10 of Ibbi-Sin (c.
 2028–2004 BC), the last ruler of the Ur III empire.
 Tablets showed that six rulers of Malium ruled over Irisaĝrig.
 They left the existing Ur III administrative system in place while changing to the calendar of Malgium.